asnarana/educationalplat/README.md

-# GradeMaster - Adaptive Quiz System
+#  Adaptive Quiz System

 A quiz app that figures out what topics you're struggling with and gives you more practice on those areas.
 Built with FastAPI and React.

-**Note**: The AI feedback feature is totally optional and works for free with Ollama (runs on your computer, no API costs).
-See the setup section below if you want to use it.
+**Note**: The AI feedback feature is totally optional and works for free with Ollama ( right now its this, we can change later on)

 ## What It Does